ramya1907/climate-change-tweets-analysis/README.md

 By following these instructions, you should be able to replicate the analysis presented in the notebook, explore the data, interact with the Network Visualisation, and gain insights into the climate change discourse on Twitter.

-## Additional Instructions for Clustering and Network Visualization
+## Additional Instructions for Clustering and Network Visualisation

 If your focus is solely on the clustering and network visualization sections of this analysis, you can bypass the initial preprocessing and stance classification steps by directly utilizing the prepared `combined_data.csv` file.